Squad No. 25

 Injury issues restricted Haggett’s involvement in 2014, he bounced back in 2015 with career-best figures with bat and ball.

-His 80 at Surrey and 4-43 against Essex on a good Tunbridge Wells pitch showed supporters a glimpse of his promise as he became a regular playing in 11 of Kent’s 18 County Championship fixtures and 7 of 8 in the NatWest T20 Blast.
+His 80 at Surrey and 4-43 against Essex on a good Tunbridge Wells pitch showed supporters a glimpse of his promise as he became a regular in Kent’s County Championship fixtures and NatWest T20 Blast squads.